Imagine what your home would be like if you didn't clean it for weeks on end ...

-In essence, to restore health and immunity, we have to work upstream, starting with the gut system and the main exit route, then cleaning up the next organ and exit route, upon which the next one relies on, and so on.
+In essence, to restore health and immunity, we have to work upstream, starting with the gut system and the main exit route, then moving on to the next organ and exit route upon which the next one relies, and so on.

 Step 1 - The Digestive System, the first line of defence